 In November 2015, the FASB issued ASU No. (ASU) 2015-17, Balance Sheet Classification of Deferred Taxes, which requires that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
+The amendments in this update apply to all entities that present a classified statement of financial position.
 The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount is not affected by the amendments in this update.
-The amendments in this update are effective for the company's financial statements issued for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
+The amendments in this update are effective for the Company's financial statements issued for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
 Earlier application is permitted for all entities as of the beginning of an interim or annual reporting period.
 The amendments in this update may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
 We have elected to early adopt ASU 2015-17 retrospectively in the first quarter of 2016.
-As a result, we have presented all deferred tax assets and liabilities as noncurrent on our consolidated balance sheet as of March 31, 2016, and have reclassified current deferred tax assets and liabilities on our consolidated balance sheet as of December 31, 2015.
+As a result, we have presented all deferred tax assets and liabilities as noncurrent on our consolidated balance sheet, and have reclassified current deferred tax assets and liabilities on our consolidated balance sheet as of December 31, 2015.
 There was no net impact on our results of operations as a result of the adoption of ASU 2015-17.